 If you are trying for a pregnancy, pregnancy itself can act as treatment for endometriosis as you don’t get periods for up to 12 months if pregnant!

 How can you prevent recurrence of endometriosis?

 Recurrence of endometriosis occurs in 15% of cases.
 Your surgeon may recommend either taking hormone injections or tri-cycling the pill after your procedure.
-Mirena coil is also associated with reduction in risk of recurrence.
+Some coils are also associated with reduction in risk of recurrence.

 Can endometriosis affect fertility?